AsandaMbangata/ai-fake-news-detector/README.md

 Why not Factory Pattern:

 While the Factory pattern centralizes object creation, it still introduces hidden coupling inside the factory, making runtime substitution and testing less flexible compared to DI.

+## Task 4: Future-Proofing

+The class diagram has been updated to include repository interfaces and their concrete implementations, ensuring improved extensibility, maintainability, and a clear separation between business logic and data access layers.